pieths/notecards/README.md

 CGraph is a scriptable declarative graphing library.
 The documentation for this will be in the online help system soon.

+CGraph has been pulled out in to its own repository.
+It can be found [here](https://github.com/pieths/cgraph).
 See [CGraph Demo](https://pieths.github.io/cgraph) for a live interactive demo.
 Note, the syntax in the examples shown here might be out of date with the version running on the demo site (which usually